How to Install Windows Server 2016 and Hyper-V on the Vault

 Overview

-Windows Server 2016 is a server operating system developed concurrently with Windows 10.
-Hyper-V Server 2016 is a native hypervisor that can create virtual machines.
+Windows Server is a server operating system developed concurrently with Windows 10.
+Hyper-V Server is a native hypervisor that can create virtual machines.
 It is included with Windows Server and some Windows client operating systems.
 Supported guest operating systems of Hyper-V can be found at this link.
-Hardware requirements for Hyper-V on Windows Server 2016 can be found at this link.
-Our test installation used 8 GB of RAM and 128G of mSATA storage on an FW6A model of the Vault.
-There is a scaled down version of Microsoft Hyper-V Server 2016 without a Graphical User Interface (GUI).
-That has not been successfully installed on the Vault apparently due to lack of support for the Ethernet drivers.
+Hardware requirements for Hyper-V on Windows Server can be found at this link.
+This article was initially tested with Windows Server 2016, but we have recently tested Windows 2019 and 2022 as well.

-To install a fresh instance of Windows Server 2016 and Hyper-V onto the Vault, there is a relatively straight forward process that is very similar to installing any operating system onto any computer.
+Added: To install a fresh instance of Windows Server and Hyper-V onto the Vault, there is a relatively straight forward process that is very similar to installing any operating system onto any computer.

 1. Obtain the installation image